Andzelmas/smp_groovebox/README.md

 Everything is written in C.
 As of today its possible to load lv2 plugins, route audio/midi streams, use a very simple synth and even more simple sampler.

 Furthermore CLAP implementation is on its way.
-Now it is possible to load CLAP plugins, use their audio buffers.
-When the parameter and event extensions will be in the code, the plugins will be fully usable and I will add other extensions as I develop.
+Now it is possible to load CLAP plugins, use their audio buffers, send midi events, change parameters and use parameter config files the same way as with lv2 plugins.
+Short term still need to implement event input output for all cases and save/load states for preset saving/loading.
+Other Clap extensions are of lower priority and I will implement them as i go along.

 This software uses minimal dependencies and its ui is using ncurses, so it can be used from a terminal and without any graphical environment.
 Also, the gui adapts to small screens, so works nicely with rpi touch screens - this was the main catalyst to make this software in the first place.